LAION-AI/CLIP_benchmark/benchmark/README.md

 # Benchmark

-the benchmak results are available in [benchmark.csv](benchmark.csv).
+the benchmark results are available in [benchmark.csv](benchmark.csv).
 You can visualize the results in the [notebook](results.ipynb)

 # How to reproduce th CLIP benchmark results